jeff72216/scale_econs/README.md

 ## Overview

-This repository contains Python scripts used for the empirical demonstration of the paper "Economies of Scale to Consumption in Collective Households" by Hsin-Yuan Hsieh, Arthur Lewbel, and Krishna Pendakur (2024).
+This repository contains Python scripts used for the empirical demonstration of the paper _Economies of Scale to Consumption in Collective Households_ by Hsin-Yuan Hsieh, Arthur Lewbel, and Krishna Pendakur (2024).
 The data is sourced from the 1997-2009 Canadian Survey of Household Spending public-use microdata.

 ## Contents